For an Associate of Arts degree in Business Administration, your classes can include:

 This course presents concepts of auditing, outlining the standards and practices of today's auditors, and helping students prepare to perform the Integrated Audit with a necessary understanding of enterprise risk management and professional judgment as the future of the auditing profession.

 This course focuses on the study of concepts and terminology of accounting information systems and their use in decision making in accounting and auditing.
 The course also covers Information Technology (IT) fundamentals, responsibilities and business implications.

 This course is designed to explore governmental and not-for-profit accounting practices, in the areas of financial analysis and planning, accounting for general capital assets and capital projects, and long term financing and routine governmental bookkeeping.

 Quantitative Methods of Analysis

 In this course, students will learn the fundamentals of probability, statistics, and their applications in business decision making.

 Legal and Ethical Environment of Business

-This course provides undergraduate students with a comprehensive introduction to the business sector's relationship to the principal forces operating in the ethical and legal environments.
+This course is designed to provide undergraduate students with a comprehensive introduction to the business sector's relationship to the principal forces operating in the ethical and legal environments.
 Particular attention is given to the constraints and opportunities presented by the regulatory environments in North America and the European Union.
-The course also provides an in-depth, comparative framework for understanding the ethical and intercultural challenges facing contemporary multinational and international organizations.
+The course also provides an opportunity to explore an in-depth, comparative framework for understanding the ethical and intercultural challenges facing contemporary multinational and international organizations.
 With respect to the legal framework within which most business organizations operate, course topics include corporate problems of raising and maintaining capital by shares; relationships of directors to shareholders; respective rights and obligations; relationships of companies to third parties; control and the principle of majority rule.